spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services.md

 # Services

-Palette offers you different types of services to help you model all the dependencies and resources required for deploying an application.
+Palette offers you different types of services to help you model all the dependencies and resources required to deploy an application.
 You can choose from several different service types in Palette.

 <br />